 This week’s podcast discusses the differences between choosing a law school due to scholarship monies or a high ranking.
 Our guests on the program are Anne Chaconas, Director of Admission Counseling at PowerScore Test Preparation and author of the upcoming book, The PowerScore Guide to the Top U.S. Law Schools; Deborah Schneider, co-author of Should You Really Be a Lawyer; Ian Graham, attorney and author of Unbillable Hours; and Gary Young, attorney and author of Law School Ninja.

-Today’s featured law school is the University of Southern California Gould School of Law.
-During the program you will hear from the Associate Dean and Dean of Admissions at the Law School, Chloe Reid, and a student in the 2012 graduating class, Diandra Netto.
+Today’s featured law school is the University of Virginia Law School.
+During the program you will hear from the Senior Assistant Dean of Admissions, Jason Trujillo, and 3L student Chris Wimbush.

 This week’s podcast features three current law school students.
 During the program you will hear about their experiences before and during law school.

-Today’s featured law school is Boston College Law School.
-During the program you will hear from the Assistant Dean of Admissions and Financial Aid at the Law School, Rita C. Jones, and third-year student Esther Adetunji.
+Today’s featured law school is Florida State University College of Law.
+During the program you will hear from the Dean of the law school, Donald Weidner, and 3L student Tara Klimek-Price.